SysKitTeam/docs-point/releases/cloud/point-2025-05-13-release-note.md

 * **Fixed an issue** where the number of Orphaned Apps on the Power Platform Dashboard tile did not match the number shown on the Orphaned Apps view of the Power Apps Inventory report.

-* **Fixed the issue** when migrating data from SPO tables, where large data gaps caused incorrect batch processing.

 * **Various improvements, including UX and UI fixes, are available.**